Everyone loves Singapore ghost stories, right? Here are ours, and they're 100% true – except, maybe, one.

 So we covered some real haunted houses in Singapore and it’s time to get on to the real deal: the juiciest ghost stories.
-With Hungry Ghost Month happening right now, we thought it would be double the fun to share the scares.
+With Halloween around the corner, we thought it would be double the fun to share the scares.
 We gathered some eerie encounters, that the team has experienced and it’s only right to share them for some light scares.
 Take that, Goosebumps!
 And if you do have a story of your own, tell us!

 The ‘silver surfer’